Polysilicon

 The demand outlook remains weak throughout Q4, with order volumes less clear than previous periods.
 Demand is primarily driven by domestic ground-mounted projects, while non-China markets are constrained by inventory accumulation, economic sluggishness, and policy changes.
 As domestic demand subsides in mid-to-late November, market sentiment may turn pessimistic, with inventory likely piling up, potentially resulting in less robust stocking ahead of the Lunar New Year in January.
 Global module production in November and December is estimated at 53 GW, with most growth driven by Tier-1 makers stockpiling in advance.
 However, given the sluggish demand, manufacturers must manage production schedules cautiously to avoid inventory buildups.

 Prices for other formats stabilized this week as most module makers wait to see if prices will recover in the coming period.
-Prices for 182mm glass-glass PERC modules sit at RMB 0.65-0.76/W, and prices are even reversing between TOPCon for new orders, as such products have become customized products.
+Prices for 182mm glass-glass PERC modules sit at RMB 0.65-0.76/W, and prices are even reversing with TOPCon for new orders, as such products have become customized products.
 Prices for HJT modules stay at RMB 0.75-0.88/W, with that for utility-scale projects reaching the low-price range and minor prices falling toward RMB 0.7-0.73/W. BC modules also see price hikes.
 The price gap between N-TBC and TOPCon reaches RMB 0.03-0.07/W.

 Prices remain flat in non-China markets this week.
 However, the VAT rebate policy may be canceled, impacting non-China module prices.
 In response, module makers include negotiation clauses and adjust prices and liability terms in project contracts.
 Policy changes in the coming months will be noteworthy.
 HJT module prices stay at USD 0.12-0.125/W. PERC modules are delivered at USD 0.07-0.1/W. TOPCon modules see clear price diversification, with that in the Asia Pacific sitting at USD 0.087-0.11/W and USD 0.10-0.11/W in Japan and South Korea.
 In India, prices for imported modules from China sit at USD 0.08-0.1/W; prices range from USD 0.105-0.12/W in Australia.
 Demand in Europe is weaker, with prices sitting at EUR 0.087-0.11/W. The Brazilian market reportedly undersells modules, with prices ranging from USD 0.07-0.11/W. In the Middle East, prices mostly stay at USD 0.10-0.12/W and within USD 0.1/W for utility-scale projects, while previous orders are delivered at USD 0.11-0.12/W and new orders are signed at USD 0.09-0.1/W, a larger price gap.
 The Latin American market sees a USD 0.09-0.11/W price.